lizmat/Lines-Containing/README.md

 Ignore mark (only if the needle is a `Str`).

+  * :max-count

+Maximum number of matches that will be produced.
+Defaults to `Any`, which indicates that **all** matches must be produced.

   * :offset

 The line number of the first line in the source (defaults to **0**).